Table of Contents Show

 Becoming a real estate agent is something you learn on the job.
 The job is where you will get the experience and feel for it.
 Your training course may have schooled you in the theory of it.
 Good coaching and mentoring are a must in your first year.
 When starting, this should be a top priority when choosing a brokerage.

 Lastly, make friends.
 For real estate agents, contacts are everything, so put yourself out there.
-Be aware that everyone you meet is potentially helpful in later years.
+Be aware that everyone you meet will potentially be helpful in later years.
 Even top real estate agents with years in the business still have mentors they admire.
-The same goes for attorneys, contractors, and architects you’re sure to meet along the road.
+The same goes for attorneys, contractors, and architects you will meet.